-The keelmen were keen to preseve their distinct identity and employed their own tailors to ensure this.
-Increasingly numerous in Newcastle from the 1500s, many were descended from the Border Reivers who had inhabited the Scottish and Northumberland borders in Tudor times.
+The keelmen were keen to preserve their distinct identity and employed their own tailors to ensure this.
+Increasingly numerous in Newcastle from the 1500s, many were later descended from the Border Reivers who had inhabited the Scottish and Northumberland borders in Tudor times.

 The keelmen were highly skilled boatmen, who handled the movement of coal from the riverside to ships further along the Tyne.
-They took their name from their small vessels called keels which could carry around 20 Tons of coal.
+They took their name from their small vessels called keels which transported the coal.

 Sadly, the keelmen’s trade was brought to an end by the development of coal staithes in the early decades of the nineteenth century.
-The staithes enabled railways to deliver coal directly into ships on the banks of the Tyne.
+The staithes, with their attached spouts, enabled railways to deliver coal directly into ships on the banks of the Tyne.

-Nevertheless, the life and legacy of the keelmen is remembered in three surprising ways, in the form of a song, an old hospital and one of England’s oldest recorded words.
+Nevertheless, the life and legacy of the keelmen is remembered in three surprising ways: in the form of a song; in an old hospital and in one of England’s oldest recorded words.